 What is the IHG?

 The International Horror Guild (originally the International Horror Critics Guild) was created in 1995 as a way to recognize the achievements of those who create in the field of Horror and Dark Fantasy.
+The last awards (for workd from 2007) were announced in 2008.

 make recommendations through e-mail to help them in their search for the